lepidotos/suede/README.md

 https://download.gnome.org/desktop/1.4/1.4.1/sources/

-All repositories (ORBit is tricky as it itself contains two repositories) need to have their config.sub replaced, and many are out of date (well, obviously -- what I mean is that there are 2002 or 2003-era versions of each component that will work with GNOME 1.4.1), but it gets you to a level starting point.
+All repositories (ORBit is tricky as it itself contains two repositories) need to have their config.sub replaced, and many are out of date (well, obviously -- what I mean is that there are 2002 or 2003-era versions of many components that will work with GNOME 1.4.1), but it gets you to a level starting point.
 So far, on Fedora 36, I've installed the following packages (copy-and-pasteable, requires both RPM Sphere and RPM Fusion):

-``dnf install audiofile audiofile-devel glib glib-devel gtk+ gtk+-devel libX11-devel libXext-devel libXdamage-devel libXcomposite-devel dbus-devel esound-libs esound-tools esound-devel esound-daemon libtiff-devel libjpeg-devel libpng12-devel giflib-devel imlib imlib-devel g++ libIDL libIDL-devel libxml2-devel popt-devel gnome-mime-data``
+``dnf install sawfish audiofile audiofile-devel glib glib-devel gtk+ gtk+-devel libX11-devel libXext-devel libXdamage-devel libXcomposite-devel dbus-devel esound-libs esound-tools esound-devel esound-daemon libtiff-devel libjpeg-devel libpng12-devel giflib-devel imlib imlib-devel g++ libIDL libIDL-devel libxml2-devel popt-devel gnome-mime-data``

 There will be more you will need, and I really should wait to be doing this until after I've completed the work building GNOME 1.4, but I'm impulsive so stay tuned.